-CAT client: component in the Connected Entity providing a subset of the Connected Entity's CAT facilities eCAT: mechanisms of encapsulated profiles, commands, responses and envelopes used in the communication between a UICC and eCAT clients ("encapsulated CAT")
+CAT client: component in the Connected Entity providing a subset of the Connected Entity's CAT facilities connected entity: logical entity (consisting of any combination of hardware and/or software) that can support CAT facilities via a modem interface, e.g. using AT commands data channel: allow the UICC and the network to exchange data using a selected bearer data object: information seen at the interface for which are defined a tag (identifier), a length and a value eCAT: mechanisms of encapsulated profiles, commands, responses and envelopes used in the communication between a UICC and eCAT clients ("encapsulated CAT")

-NOTE: Data objects can be either BER-TLV or COMPREHENSION-TLV as defined in TS 101 220 [31].
+NOTE: Data objects can be either BER-TLV or COMPREHENSION-TLV as defined in ETSI TS 101 220 [31].
 In the present document, all BER-TLV data objects are "primitive": the value part consists only of COMPREHENSION-TLV data objects.
 Unless otherwise noted, a reference to a TLV is to a BER-TLV.

-eCAT client: entity within the terminal that is able to provide CAT facilities and processes encapsulated session commands and events: COMMAND CONTAINERS, ENCAPSULATED SESSION CONTROL commands and associated TERMINAL RESPONSEs and issues Encapsulated Profile and Envelope Container events link: radio resource modem: component in the terminal that provides interfaces to the mobile network, to the UICC and to a Connected Entity network access application: application residing in the UICC which holds a subscriber identity and an authentication algorithm and provides the access to a network padding: one or more bits appended to a message in order to cause the message to contain the required number of bits or bytes proactive UICC: UICC which is capable of issuing commands to the terminal proactive UICC session: sequence of related CAT commands and responses which starts with the status response '91XX' (proactive command pending) and ends with a status response of '90 00' (normal ending of command) after Terminal Response
+eCAT client: entity within the terminal that is able to provide CAT facilities and processes encapsulated commands and events: COMMAND CONTAINERS, ENCAPSULATED SESSION CONTROL commands and associated TERMINAL RESPONSEs and issues Encapsulated Profile and Envelope Container events encapsulated command session: communication sequence between an eCAT client and the UICC, starting with the assignment of a client identity by the UICC and ending upon request by either entity or with the end of the card session link: radio resource modem: component in the terminal that provides interfaces to the mobile network, to the UICC and to a Connected Entity network access application: application residing in the UICC which holds a subscriber identity and an authentication algorithm and provides the access to a network padding: one or more bits appended to a message in order to cause the message to contain the required number of bits or bytes proactive UICC: UICC which is capable of issuing commands to the terminal proactive UICC session: sequence of related CAT commands and responses which starts with the status response '91XX' (proactive command pending) and ends with a status response of '90 00' (normal ending of command) after Terminal Response